 “These are very good,” Gail says, proudly.
 Butterfly closes her eyes to savor the flavor.

-“Gail, they are perfection,” she says, as she takes a forkful and gives it to me.
+“Gail, they’re perfection,” she says, as she takes a forkful and gives it to me.
 She’s right.
 They’re delicious.
-Taylor takes a taste from Gail’s fork and mimics the face Butterfly made before kissing Gail reverently on the cheek.
+Taylor takes a taste from Gail’s fork and mimics the face Butterfly made before he kisses Gail reverently on the cheek.
 I’d say the potatoes are a hit.

 Butterfly informs me that we have about twenty minutes before Allen gets here, so that gives me time to take a quick shower and freshen up before I go into “host training.”
 As I come out of the shower, Butterfly is in the bedroom taking two dresses out of a garment bag and hanging one in the closet.